I beg to move,

 The Minister and I have corresponded about the impact of the recent strike on students and the fact that universities do not really have a financial incentive to settle the strikes because they get the tuition fees in and save money on the lecturers’ pay.
 A further question I have about the OfS’s remit is whether it will have the power to order the institutions to pay the students compensation.

 The hon.
 Lady makes a perfect case for the OfS.
 The reason why the OfS could not have intervened in the recent strikes is that it did not exist statutorily at that point, but were the OfS to be in place, that is exactly the sort of issue it could take on and champion on behalf of students.
-That is why we have brought this legislation before the House.
+That is why we have brought this legislation forward.

 Let me absolutely clear about the effect on students and providers alike if this motion is carried.
 First, students’ fees will be uncapped.
 While the amount of fees that students can be charged is set out in separate legislation, these transitional regulations ensure that until the new regime goes fully live on 1 August 2019, a cap remains on student fees.
 Without these regulations, students’ fees would be completely uncapped.
 That would happen immediately, and it would be the Opposition’s fault.